deficollective/defiscan/src/content/protocols/morpho-base.md

 ## Conclusion

-The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the _Chain_ and _Accessibility_ dimensions.
-The _Upgradeability_ of the `MORPHO` token that is not protected with an onchain governance system or _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and **Stage 1** decentralization.
+The Morpho protocol on Base achieves _Low_ centralization scores the _Accessibility_ dimension.
+The _Upgradeability_ of the `MORPHO` token that is not protected with an onchain governance system or _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_ and _Exit Window_.
+Due to the _High_ _Autonomy_ risk score coming from 92% of the TVL relying on Chainlink oracle, Morpho scores a **Stage 0** decentralization on Base.

+The protocol could reach **Stage 1** if Morpho markets use a more diversified set of oracle providers such that no single provider secures more than 50% of the protocol's TVL.

-The protocol could advance to **Stage 2** by; 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink taking measures to become a _Low Centralization_ protocol, as highlighted in this [report](/protocols/chainlink-oracles)).
+The protocol could further advance to **Stage 2** if Base reaches Stage 2 and: 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink taking measures to become a _Low Centralization_ protocol, as highlighted in this [report](/protocols/chainlink-oracles)).

 > Overall score: Stage 1